 Sulfide ores are processed via froth floatation to obtain copper concentrate.
 Copper ores containing chalcopyrite can produce a concentrate with 20 to 30 percent copper in concentrate.
 The more valuable chalcocite concentrates typically grade between 37 and 40 percent copper in concentrate due to the fact that chalcocite contains no iron.
 Chalcocite has been mined for centuries, and is one of the most profitable copper ores.
 The reason for that is its high copper content and the ease at which the copper it contains can be separated from sulfur.
 It is not, however, the primary copper ore today.

 Oxide ores are leached with sulfuric acid, which is more economical compared to froth flotation.

 5. Primary and secondary ores

-The most profitable mines have different mineral assemblages.
+All copper mines have different mineral assemblages.
 The primary assemblage is the mineralization type that is most prevalent.
-Secondary ores can add a great deal of value to a deposit.
+Most deposits also have secondary ores, however, and they can add a great deal of value to a deposit.
 The Escondida mine is primarily a chalcopyrite porphyry deposit overlain by secondary oxides.
-In short, don’t discount secondary mineralization.
+It is important for companies not to discount secondary mineralization.

-A world-class copper deposit holds a copper resource whose value far exceeds the cost of mining and refining.
-To date, some of the biggest copper finds have been the Kennecott copper mine, a large-scale porphyry deposit, Escondida and the Chuquicamata copper porphyry complex.
+While there are other factors to consider when valuing a copper deposit, the upshot is that a world-class copper deposit holds a copper resource whose value far exceeds the cost of mining and refining.
+To date, some of the biggest copper finds have been the Kennecott copper mine, a large-scale porphyry deposit, the Chuquicamata copper porphyry complex and of course Escondida.